danbev/learning-knative/README.md

 dependencies, just as Kubernetes is.
 Knative ultimately runs on a Kubernetes cluster with Istio.

-### Operators
-In OpenShift Operators are the preferred method of packaging, deploying, and managing services on the control plane.

 ### Service mesh
 A service mesh is a way to control how different parts of an application share data with one another.
 So you have your app that communicates with various other sytstems, like backend database applications or other systems.
-There are all moving parts and their availability might change over time.
-To avoid one system getting swamped with requests and overloaded we use a service mesh which routes requests from one service to the next.
+They are all moving parts and their availability might change over time.
+To avoid one system getting swamped with requests and overloaded a service mesh is used which routes requests from one service to the next.
 This indirection allows for optimizations and re-routing where needed.

 In a service mesh, requests are routed between microservices through proxies in their own infrastructure layer.
 For this reason, individual proxies that make up a service mesh are sometimes called “sidecars,” since they run alongside each service, rather than within them.
+These sidecars are just containers in the pod.
 Taken together, these “sidecar” proxies—decoupled from each service—form a mesh network.

 So each service has a proxy attached to it which is called a sidecar.
 These side cars route network request to other side-cars, which are the services